 Making FAA’s Part 107 Work for You

 Part 107 goes a long way towards the regulatory change that the commercial drone industry has been waiting for.
-While doesn’t have an effect on the hobbyist market, Part 107 brings significant changes that will allow commercial use cases to catch up to available technology.
+While doesn’t have an effect on the hobbyist market, Part 107 rule brings significant changes that will allow commercial use cases to catch up to available drone technology.

 For example, the revised height guidelines will have a profound (and immediate) impact on commercial building inspections.
 Rather than putting human lives in danger, massive towers and industrial facilities can be inspected by a drone despite the fact that they are over 400ft tall.
 All manner of commercial/industrial safety inspectors and engineers will have new tools at their disposal.